"the basic irreducible fact of theater is:

 Choreographing Storming Heaven at West Virginia Public Theater June, 2019

-Directing/Choreographing the NYC Premiere Production of Roger Q. Mason’s The White Dress at Access Theater in June/July 2019 during World Pride
+Directing/Choreographing the NYC Premiere Production of Roger Q. Mason’s The White Dress at Access Theater, July 2019

 Choreographer of Pleasure Men by Roger Q. Mason, directed by Michael Alvarez, receiving a workshop at The Flea produced by Hook & Eye

 Director of a queer adaptation of A Christmas Carol by Philip Dawkins, receiving a workshop at Princeton University, Lewis Center for the Arts in January, 2019

 Associate Director of The Mar Vista directed, written, and choreographed by Yehuda Hyman.
 Performances at Signature Theatre in March, 2019

 Director of Allison Gregory’s Not Medea at Art House Productions (December 6-16, 2018)